Emteria.OS: Introduction

 The emteria.OS is a commercial operating system developed by German company emteria GmbH.
 It extends the Android Open Source Project (AOSP) platform with additional applications and services with the focus on industrial use cases.

 Based on AOSP, emteria.OS is fully compatible with existing applications and components for Android.
-Also, as an advantage of Android, emteria.OS brings improvements in uniform UI and a rich framework for app development into different industrial devices.
+Also, as an advantage of Android, emteria.OS brings improvements in uniform UI and a framework for app development into different industrial devices.

 The platform can be used for reliable industrial applications and products such as point-of-sales systems, smart homes, infotainment installations, as well as for Human Machine Interfaces (HMI), and ticketing machines.

 Market goals

 Emteria.OS started with Android 7 for Raspberry Pi 3B/3B+, which is a popular maker board and used in industry for proof of concept (PoC) and prototyping.
 Later a version for Raspberry Pi 4 Model B, Raspberry Pi 400 Personal Computer Kit, and Compute Module 4 was released to support custom RPi-based devices.
 The latest version of emteria.OS for Raspberry Pi 4B and Raspberry Pi 5 is based on the Android 14 version Upside Down Cake recently released by Google.
+There is an android 15 release for Raspberry pi.
 The list of supported platforms has been expanded to devices based on Qualcomm, NXP, Rockchip and Intel chipsets.
-Emteria is an official Intel Celadon partner, and emteria.OS is listed in the official Raspberry Pi Imager.
+Emteria is an official Intel Celadon partner, and emteria.OS is listed in the official Raspberry Pi Imager in the Freemium/Paid OSs section.
 Emteria provides a reliable operating system for production.